 Out of The Easy ⚜ Ruta Sepetys Josie, the seventeen-year-old daughter of a French Quarter prostitute, is striving to escape 1950 New Orleans and enroll at prestigious Smith College when she becomes entangled in a murder investigation.
 Recommended for older readers.

 Out of The Easy: Ruta Sepetys - amazing late-YA book!
 Set in New Orleans in the French Quarter in 1950 - one of my fave places & time periods to read about :-) Just as good or better than her 1st book, "Between Shades of Gray".
 READ IT!

 Out of the Easy by Ruta Sepetys (author of Between Shades of Gray).
 It’s 1950, and as the French Quarter of New Orleans simmers with secrets, seventeen-year-old Josie Moraine is silently stirring a pot of her own.
 This is listed as a Young Adult book, but this old adult really enjoyed it.

 Out of the Easy, Ruta Sepetys | The 21 Best YA Books Of 2013

 Children's Book Committee April 2013 Pick: A SPLASH OF RED by Jen Bryant, illustrated by Melissa Sweet (Knopf Books, 2013)

-A Splash of Red: The Life and Art of Horace Pippin written by Jen Bryant and illustrated by Melissa Sweet.
-This picture biography introduces the life and work of artist Horace Pippin, describing his childhood love for drawing and the World War I injury that challenged his career.
+Presents an illustrated introduction to the life and work of artist Horace Pippin, describing his childhood love for drawing and the World War I injury that challenged his career.